-Steamboat Springs high school was recently ranked #27 out of 272 high schools in Colorado!
+Steamboat Springs high school is ranked #27 out of 272 high schools in Colorado!

 The Challenge: Growing Enrollment

 Our community is growing, as is the number of students in our schools.

 - Enrollment in Steamboat Springs School District has increased nearly 21% over the past 10 years.

 - Steamboat Springs High School is nearing 95% of its building capacity, while the middle school (even with the addition of four new classrooms) is at 96% of its capacity, and elementary school enrollment is at 112% of capacity.

 - Enrollment is expected to continue to grow in 2019-20.

 This long-term growth issue was not addressed in the 2017 bond and mill levy override initiatives, which provided funding to fix our current facilities but not to expand them.